• Skip to primary navigation

 • Almond Extract—you can leave this out if you prefer, however, it complements the raspberry flavor and gives dimension to your bites.

 • All-purpose flour- My favorite bakes are always a combination of all-purpose flour and whole wheat flour.
-I love to add a healthier touch with the addition of whole-grain flours.
+I love the addition of whole-grain flours.
 I find my family and friends prefer the mix of both types of flour.

 • Whole wheat pastry flour - You can use any type of flour you want here, but let me just recommend whole wheat pastry.
 It is a lower protein flour and will produce a much lighter texture and crumb.
 I almost always use it for my cookie recipes.